topkecleon/telegram-bot-bash/README.txt

 execution bug, please update if you use an older version!

 ### Why Bash and not the much better xyz?
-Well, that's a damn good question ... may be because I'm an unix admin from stone age.
+Well, that's a damn good question... maybe because I'm a Unix admin from stone age.
 Nevertheless there are more reasons from my side:

-- bashbot will run everywhere where bash and (gnu) sed is available, from embedded linux to mainframe
+- bashbot will run everywhere where bash and (gnu) sed is available, from embedded Linux to mainframe
-- easy to integrate with other shell script, e.g. for sending system message / health status
+- easy to integrate with other shell scripts, e.g. for sending system message / health status
 - no need to install or learn a new programming language, library or framework
 - no database, not event driven, not object oriented ...